ClJarvis/ClJarvis/README.md

 ## Work Samples

-Some art work I made withj CSS and HTML.
+Some art work I made with CSS and HTML.
+I have a series of CSS ugly sweaters and movie character.
 Read about it on my <a href="https://dev.to/jarvisscript" Target="blamk" rel="noreferrer"> DEV Blog</a>

 <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/o324motpbz7dpsdyfym9.jpg" alt="five crewmeembers from amoung us game">